GauravDhuri/missingskill-learning/javascript/javascriptBasics.md

 1. Primitive data type
 2. Non-Primitive data type

-Since JS is a dynamic type language, we dont need to specify type of the variable because it is dynamically used by JS engine.
+Since JS is a dynamic type language, we don't need to specify type of the variable because it is dynamically used by JS engine.

 Eg :-